 Key Trip Planning Considerations & Resources

-These may be the deciding factors for other trip planning considerations below.
+Time and money may very well be the deciding factors for other trip planning considerations below.
 It will help frame your trip – how much time you are allotting for the trip and how much you are comfortable spending on it.

 3. Develop a List of “Must-Sees”

-This includes cities, villages, historic sites, natural wonders, museums, amusement parks, and sporting events and music festivals.
-Distances play a major role, but sometimes so do dates and times of festivals, market days, walking tour schedules, museum schedules, sporting events, and so on.
+Your “must-sees” could includes certain cities, villages, historic sites, natural wonders, museums, amusement parks, and sporting events and music festivals.
+Distances play a major role, but so do dates and times of festivals, market days, walking tour schedules, museum schedules, sporting events, and so on.

 “Must-Sees” on Cruises and Land Tours

-On cruises and escorted land tours, you often have a choice of excursions, so realizing what you want to do and see, not included in the cruise or tour, and planning for it can make your trip much more meaningful and satisfying.
+On cruises and escorted land tours, you often have a choice of excursions, so realizing what you want to do and see that’s not included in the cruise or tour, and planning for it can make your trip much more meaningful and satisfying.

 4. Create a Detailed Itinerary

-Begin developing a daily itinerary with the dates, destinations, and what you plan to do and see.
+Begin developing a daily itinerary with the dates, destinations, what you plan to do and see.
 Then, add specifics as you progress with deciding on transportation and accommodations.
-Sometimes you must juggle the number of days in a place if you have too many “must-sees” and need another day to make everything work out comfortably.
+Sometimes you need to juggle the number of days in a place if you have too many “must sees” and need another day to make everything work out comfortably.
 Beginning an itinerary early on will help you decide on the next several items: transportation and accommodations.
+Please read my article, Design Perfect Trip Itineraries — On Your Own or with AI, for a step-by-step guide to building itineraries.

 Map it Out!

-Maps can help fine-tune plans.
+Online or paper maps (and some trip-planning apps) can help fine-tune plans.
 Figuring out travel times (e.g., walking, driving, flying) between destinations is important so you know if your itinerary is reasonable.
 Pad the daily schedule with some downtime to have a break and enjoy your time away.
-You can do this by marking up a paper or online map or even a dedicated trip planning app.

 Key Itinerary Headings

-Note that having the day of the week in the itinerary is sometimes critical as many museums and some restaurants and attractions are closed on certain days of the week.
-For instance, if I had planned to visit a museum on Day 4 but then realized it was a Monday when the museum I planned to visit is closed, I’d need to adjust days and activities.
+Note that having the day of the week (Sunday, Monday, and so on) in the itinerary is sometimes critical as many museums and some restaurants and attractions are closed on certain days of the week.
+For instance, if you planned to visit a museum on Day 4 but then realized it was a Monday when the museum you planned to visit is closed, you’d need to adjust days and activities.

 5. Decide on and Book Required Transportation

 Will you transport yourself by car, plane, train, ferry, and/or rental car?
 Make reservations for planes and rental cars as soon as your itinerary is set.
 This can be 6+ months in advance of your trip.
-You can often schedule your train and ferry rides closer to departure, usually up to 2-4 months ahead.
+You can often schedule your train and ferry rides closer to departure, usually up to 2-4 months ahead, so check with the transportation provider.
 The key is to book what you can far before your trip to ensure you get what you want when you want!
+For instance, rental cars in Europe often come with a manual transmission, so if you want an automatic transmission, it’s prudent to reserve early.

-If planning a domestic road trip, here’s a helpful article: Best Tips for Planning the Perfect Road Trip.
+If planning a domestic road trip, please read my article, Best Tips for Planning the Perfect Road Trip.

 Add transportation details to your itinerary.